-Table 2-2: Design view of element types in the XTT object tree selected element will be replaced by an attribute with the same name.
-The data in textvalue will be copied to
+Table 2-2: Design view of element types in the XTT object tree

 To select an XTT tree object, left-click on it, and it will be highlighted in blue.
 If you right click on the design view, a pop-up menu will appear depending on the object that is highlighted.
 Right-clicking on an object will not cause it to be selected.
 Table 2-3 summarizes the pop-up menu contents for different selected elements.